zhullyb/monyhar/monyhar/docs/clang.md

 `rule cxx` commands run your clang binary.
 If things look good, run `ninja -C out/gn` to build.

-Chromium tries to be buildable with its currently pinned clang, and with clang trunk.
-Set `llvm_force_head_revision = true` in your args.gn if the clang you're trying to build with is closer to clang trunk than to Chromium's pinned clang (which `tools/clang/scripts/update.py --print-revision` prints).
+Monyhar tries to be buildable with its currently pinned clang, and with clang trunk.
+Set `llvm_force_head_revision = true` in your args.gn if the clang you're trying to build with is closer to clang trunk than to Monyhar's pinned clang (which `tools/clang/scripts/update.py --print-revision` prints).

 ## Related documents